mgadhvi/fantastic-spork/README.md

 # fantastic-spork
-This is an example of a merge conflict
+Manish is fantastic at git